- These are desires that people have or strive to satisfy e.g. thirst is a desire for drink

 Artificial resources – Are man made resources e.g. machinery, tools, tarmac roads, dams, railways lines etc

-Human resources – Refers to mental and or physical efforts rendered people to organizations or to other human beings in producing goods and providing services e.g. nurses, teachers, painters, drivers.
+Human resources – Refers to mental and or physical efforts rendered by people to organizations or to other human beings in producing goods and providing services e.g. nurses, teachers, painters, drivers.

 Economic resources can be divided into